Last Updated on

 So how lean will/should you be?
 What is this optimal weight that your body dreams of?

-The more nourishing your diet is, the lower your weight will be (the closer you will get to your ideal body fat level).
-But if you emphasise nutrients at the expense of calories, the hunger wars begin and you will not win.
+The more ‘honest’ your diet is (the fewer deceptive items are eaten), the lower your weight will be (the closer you will get to your ideal body fat level).
+But if you attempt to reach such a weight via conscious intervention (forced deprivation of calories) the hunger wars begin and you will not win.
 Your diet can and should be nutrient dense, but it must also be calorie rich and you must eat until every calorie need is satisfied.
 That is, until completely full.

-You must consume the raw materials needed to build and regenerate a great body, and the energy to move and dance and play.
+You must consume the raw materials needed to build and regenerate a great body, and the energy to move and dance and play, as dictated by your taste and desire.
 If you consume normal, nourishing meals, your body will signal fullness once you have eaten the right amount to maintain your ideal weight.

 If you have been severely restricting immediately prior, and/or are underweight, you are likely to overshoot your previously optimal weight by a small margin in the short term (because you need to repair the damage that dieting caused), but you will return to your ideal weight far more quickly than those who binge exclusively on junk food in an impossible effort to satiate their hunger.